Uncovering Asthma Misconceptions

 - Vietnamese World Asthma Day 2021 Logo

+For this year only, World Asthma Day will be held on Wednesday, May 5.
+Starting in 2022, World Asthma Day will be held on the first Tuesday in May.
 Each year GINA chooses a theme and coordinates preparation and distribution of World Asthma Day materials and resources.
 GINA also maintains the World Asthma Day Internet Headquarters, where materials and resources are posted for downloading and a complete listing of activities around the world is constantly updated.

 The first World Asthma Day, in 1998, was celebrated in more than 35 countries in conjunction with the first World Asthma Meeting held in Barcelona, Spain.
 Participation has increased with each World Asthma Day held since then, and the day has become one of the world’s most important asthma awareness and education events.